Do Go On - 350 - Arctic Badass Peter Freuchen

 And as he did not dare to travel with it,

-You know, the famous ones all end up having pokey dens named after them.
+the famous ones all end up having pokey dens named after so you got the welcome stranger and there's an

-Or is it the best name for a nugget of gold?
+Or is it the best name for a good girl.

 Well, I think Welcome Stranger's more beautiful, more poetic.